cocaine/cocaine-framework-nodejs/README.md

 { "slave":"app.js" }
 ```

-Since the app.js has to be an executable, we put shebang on first line
+Since the app.js has to be an executable, we put shebang on the first line
 and don't forget about setting an executable bit.

 See the complete app here [2].